top of page

 Erasmus Centre for Urban, Port, and Transport Economics, Rotterdam (2020-ongoing)

-SMARTDEST is an EU-funded H2020 research project on innovative solutions to the externalities that are produced by tourism-related mobilities in cities.
-It aims to inform the design of alternative policy options for more socially inclusive places in the age of mobilities.
+SMARTDEST was an EU-funded H2020 research project on innovative solutions to the externalities that are produced by tourism-related mobilities in cities.
+It informed the design of alternative policy options for more socially inclusive places in the age of mobilities.

 Erasmus+ PAYAMOS: Promotion of Physical Activity of the Youth through Active Mobility to School